 Two other gold investments are gold ETFs and FoFs investing in gold ETFs.
 You can purchase ETFs from the secondary market.
 If you do not have a demat account or one with a broker, you can purchase FoFs by investing in gold ETFs.

 Here as well, there has been a change in taxation in the latest Union Budget.
 Till July 22, 2024, the gains from gold ETFs were taxable at the marginal slab rate.
-After July 23, 2024, provided you hold on to them for a minimum of two years, they would be taxable at 12.5 per cent, thus making them more tax efficient.
+After July 23, 2024, provided you hold on to them for a minimum of one year, they would be taxable at 12.5 per cent, thus making them more tax efficient.

 Hybrid Funds With Equity Exposure Of 35-65%